A Christian needs forgiveness and needs to forgive. Jesus made that very clear:

 “And whenever you stand praying, if you have anything against anyone, forgive him, that your Father in heaven may also forgive you your trespasses.
 But if you do not forgive, neither will your Father in heaven forgive your trespasses.”
 (Mark 11:24-26)

 Whether we think a person is worthy to receive our forgiveness or not is immaterial.
-Our forgiveness does not mean that we excuse them from any judgement.
-We should leave all judgement to God.
+Our forgiveness does not mean that we excuse them from any judgment.
+We should leave all judgment to God.
 (See Absolution.)

 The forgiveness we give others is as much for ourselves as it is for them.
-Forgiveness can free us rom disease, depression, and despair.
+Forgiveness can free us from disease, depression, and despair.
 Our forgiving those who have offended us also helps them.
 It has been my experience that, when we forgive someone, the other person will experience our forgiveness even if we did not tell them directly.
-The forgiveness will heal relationships and open up new possibilities.
+Forgiveness will heal relationships and open up new possibilities.

 When we forgive we must also forget.
 That is the way God forgives: